kamlekar/slim-scroll/README.md

 ###Note:

 - Usage of the above mentioned properties is optional.
-- Add a background-color to the scroll-bar element's class, to make the scroll bar visible :)
+- Add [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) css to override the custom styles which are being applied by the plugin.
+- Don't override the styles which are given highest specificity (`!important`) by the plugin (_those styles are necessary to make this scroll plugin work_).

 ###How I got this thought: